Collaborne/widget-sample/README.md

 Please review the following considerations before deploying this or a simple widget:

-* Users are looked up by their email address, if no user with that email address exists a new user are created with access level "Full User".
+* Users are looked up by their email address, if no user with that email address exists a new user is created with access level "Full User".

 * The creation of opportunities respects the normal NEXT permissions.
 For example, creating an opportunity with a guest user will lead to an error.
 You therefore should show the widget only to users who can create opportunities.

 * The client token is exposed in the widget, and it allows anyone to trigger the creation of opportunities and new users.
 The widget should therefore be deployed into a trusted environment (intranet with authentication/authorization checks, not the public internet).
-  You can additionally mitigate the risk by sending the REST request to NEXT from the backend part of your application.
+  You can additionally mitigate the risk by sending the REST request to NEXT from the backend part of your application, thereby not exposing the token to the browser.

 ## Support